 Important considerations for new investors

 - Risk tolerance: Before you start investing, you’ll want to understand your own tolerance for risk.
 Volatile investments such as stocks can make some people very uncomfortable when they decline, which can cause you to sell at the worst possible time.
 Knowing your risk tolerance will help you choose which investments are best suited for you.

 - Financial goals: Establish both short- and long-term goals that you want to achieve through saving and investing.
-Understanding your goals will help you develop a solid plan.
+Understanding your investment goals will help you develop a solid plan.

 - Active or passive: You’ll also need to decide if you’d like to be a passive investor or an active one.
 A passive investor typically owns an asset like diversified mutual funds or ETFs that charge low fees, while an active investor might choose individual investments or mutual funds that aim to outperform the market.
 Studies have shown that passive investing tends to outperform active investing over time.